xjc01288/lorawan-stack/doc/content/guides/connecting-gateways/ciscoixm/_index.md

 Gateway# ping ip 8.8.8.8
 ```

-To see more information about the gateway's IP and the network, you can use `show interfaces FastEthernet 0/1`, `show ip interfaces FastEthernet 0/1` or `show ip route`.
+> Note: To see more information about the gateway's IP and the network, you can use `show interfaces FastEthernet 0/1`, `show ip interfaces FastEthernet 0/1` or `show ip route`.

-#### Date and time
+#### Date and Time

 To configure your system's date and time, you can use **ntp**: